MihaiCiorascu/Mobile-App-Footify/idea/README.md

 ### **Update**

-* Edit screen allows changing name, nationality, position and jersey number.
+* Edit screen allows changing name, nationality, position and shirt number.
 * Real-time updates are broadcast to all connected clients.

 ### **Delete**